Russia Facts for Kids

 - History: The Russian Federation was created on 25 December 1991

-- National symbols: national flag (white - blue - red), national anthem, coat of arms.
-National animals: bear and the (double-headed) eagle.
+- National symbols: national anthem, coat of arms and national flag (white - blue - red).
+National animals: bear and the double-headed eagle.
 National flower: camomile

-The climate ranges from steppe (in the South) to subarctic in Siberia and tundra (in the polar North).
+In general, the climate is either too dry or too cold so agriculture is not possible in many regions.
+The climate ranges from steppe in the South to subarctic in Siberia and tundra in the polar North.

 Here some Russia facts and geo superlatives:

 - The deepest lake in the world is Lake Baikal.
 The Russian refer to it as the 'Blue Eye of Siberia'.
-Lake Baikal is the biggest water reservoir in the world holding 1/5 of the world's freshwater reserves.
+Lake Baikal is the biggest water reservoir in the world holding one fifth of the world's freshwater reserves.
 Lake Baikal holds more water than North America's Great Lakes combined!

 - Russia has 11 time zones!

-Did you know that the geographical distance between Russia and the USA very small.
-The two countries are just 82km/51miles apart?
+Did you know that there is a region in Russia, where the geographical distance between Russia and the USA is very small.
 The Bering Strait separates Russia from the USA and the North American continent.
+There the two countries are just 82 km/ 51 miles apart!

-- St Petersburg: This port city on the Baltic Sea is the second largest city in the country.
-It is home to the fabulous Hermitage museum and the Winterpalace, previously home of the Russian tzars and emperors.
+- Saint Petersburg: This port city on the Baltic Sea is the second largest city in the country with more than five million inhabitants.
+The city is known as the largest northernmost city with over one million inhabitants.
+The Neva river flows through Saint Petersburg, that formerly was also referred to as Petrograd or Leningrad in the last century.
+Founded by Peter the Great in 1703, the city is home to the world renowned Hermitage museum of art and the Winterpalace, previously home of the Russian tzars and emperors.

 - Experience the 'White Nights' which are for about two weeks from mid of June.
 Then the sun will not set in St Petersburg and there will be daylight for 24 hours!